JohnLCaron/rlauxe/README.md

 # Multiple Contest Auditing

-An American election typically consists of several or many contests, and it is likely to be more efficient to audit all the contests at once.
+An (American) election typically consists of several or many contests, and it is likely to be more efficient to audit all the contests at once.
 We have several mechanisms for choosing contests to remove from the audit to keep the sample sizes reasonable.
+However, these choices are reviewed by the human auditors and may be overridden.

 Before the audit begins:
+1. Any contest whose margin in votes is less than its number of phantom cards is removed from the audit with failure code _TooManyPhantoms_.
-1. Any contest whose minimum recount margin is less than _auditConfig.minRecountMargin_ (or if there is a tie) is removed from the audit with failure code MinMargin.
+2. If _minRecountMargin_ is set, a contest whose recount margin is less than _minRecountMargin_ is removed from the audit with failure code MinMargin.
-2. If _auditConfig.removeTooManyPhantoms_ is true, any contest whose reported margin is less than its phantomPct (Np/Nc) is removed from the audit with failure code _TooManyPhantoms_.
+2. If _minMargin_ is set, a contest whose diluted margin is less than _minMargin_ is removed from the audit with failure code MinMargin.

-For each Estimation round:
+For each round:
-1. A contest's estimated samplesNeeded may not exceed _auditConfig.contestSampleCutoff_.
+1. If _maxSamplePct_ is set, a contest whose estimated sample size is greater than _maxSamplePct * Npop_ is removed from the audit with failure code FailMaxSamplesAllowed.
+2. If _contestSampleCutoff_ is set, a contest whose estimated sample size is greater than _contestSampleCutoff_ is removed from the audit with failure code FailMaxSamplesAllowed.
-2. If _auditConfig.removeCutoffContests_ is true, and the total sample size exceeds auditConfig.sampleCutoff, the contest with the largest estimated samplesNeeded is removed from the audit with failure code _FailMaxSamplesAllowed_.
-The sampling is then redone without that contest, and the check on the total number of ballots is repeated, until the total sample size is less than auditConfig.sampleCutoff.
+3. If _auditSampleCutoff_ is set, if the audit round's sample size is greater than _auditSampleCutoff_, then the contest with the largest  is removed from the audit with failure code FailMaxSamplesAllowed.
+The sampling is then redone without that contest, and the check on the total number of ballots is repeated, until the total sample size is less than auditSampleCutoff.

 These rules are somewhat arbitrary but allow us to test audits without human intervention.
 In a real audit, auditors might hand select which contests to audit, interacting with the estimated samplesNeeded from the estimation stage,